 Amanda Liscouski (“Miss Amanda”) started her teaching career at Creative Dance Center in her hometown Ashburn, Virginia.
 She joined the staff at the Balletschool after moving to Charlottesville in 2007.
 Amanda is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level 3 of the ABT National Training Curriculum.
 Ballet is her first love, and she enjoys teaching other dance forms including Creative Movement, Improvisation, Modern, and Hip Hop.
 Amanda teaches enrichment classes at local schools through her small business, Bright Fly Dance.

-Sarah Lescault (“Miss Sarah”) is in her second year teaching at Balletschool, but has taught younger children in other capacities for the past 5 years.
+Sarah Lescault (“Miss Sarah”) is in her forth year teaching at Balletschool.
 Her goal as a teacher is to develop strong fundamental ballet technique, while inspiring young people to love dance.
 Miss Sarah began her dance training at the age of four studying the Royal Academy of Dance syllabus here at Balletschool under Margaret Engle.
 She has continued her Ballet studies under Robert Cook and Katherine Hall, as well as attending intensives and workshops.
 These include Richmond Ballet sessions taught by Malcolm Burn and summer intensives with Robert Cook.
 Miss Sarah has performed in a number of local productions, including numerous roles in the Charlottesville performances of Moscow Ballet’s Nutcracker.
 In addition to ballet, she has studied ballroom, jazz, and modern dance.
-Miss Sarah is continuing her ballet studies at Balletschool, and plans to pursue learning in other dance techniques at UVa.

 María A. Daniel, Esquire is an Experienced Dancer, Creative Choreographer and a Certified Liturgical Dance Educator.
 She is also the founder and Artistic Director of iDance Ministry, Inc. María has been trained in ballet, modern, jazz, contemporary ballet, African and liturgical dance.
 She continues to train and recently traveled to New York to take four classes at the Alvin Ailey Studios including a Master Class in Contemporary Ballet, Advanced Dunham, African Dance and Hip Hop.
 María loves dance and is diverse in various dance styles.
 María received the “Most Talented Award” for her interpretative dance performance at the Miss Black Minnesota Pageant where she went on to become the titleholder.
 María is also a founding member and first co-captain of Mahogany in Motion premier Dance Squad for Morehouse College in Atlanta, Georgia where she choreographed several dance routines for the squad.
 María has danced at pageants, schools, stadiums, auditoriums, college basketball games, churches and community events.
 She has performed in New Jersey, Washington, D.C., Atlanta, Georgia and Minnesota.
 She has 25 years of experience in choreographing individual and group dance in a variety of dance styles.
 She also has over 30 years of experience in liturgical dance.